 - Your asset reporting meets stakeholder requirements

-- Populate the location table in a way that meets reporting requirements.
+- Populate the location and stockroom tables in a way that meets reporting requirements.
 It isn't overly complicated, has no duplicates, and is easy for your users to navigate.

 - Configure discovery to match existing hardware assets by serial number, and doesn’t create duplicate assets in the Hardware table.